1. Dealing with your emotions

 If you’re feeling overwhelmed, it can help to talk to your GP.
 They can offer support and medication that can help in the short term.

 Many people find it easier to talk someone other than family or friends.
-Calling our Helpline offers the chance to talk openly in a safe and confidential space without worrying about upsetting or protecting those close to you.
+Calling our free helpline - see the top or bottom of this page - offers you the chance to talk openly in a safe and confidential space, without worrying about upsetting or protecting those close to you.

 We’re used to hearing all sorts of reactions – nothing is surprising or unusual.